Art of Europe: Classical Greek and Hellenistic

 Ancient Greece had great painters, great sculptors, and great architects.
-The Parthenon is an example of their architecture that has lasted to modern days.
+The Parthenon is an example of their architecture that has endured into modern times.
 Greek marble sculpture is often described as the highest form of Classical art.
-Painting on the pottery of Ancient Greece and ceramics gives a particularly informative glimpse into the way society in Ancient Greece functioned.
-Black-figure vase painting and Red-figure vase painting gives many surviving examples of what Greek painting was.
-Some famous Greek painters on wooden panels who are mentioned in texts are Apelles, Zeuxis and Parrhasius, however no examples of Ancient Greek panel painting survive, only written descriptions by their contemporaries or by later Romans.
+Painting on pottery of Ancient Greece and ceramics offers a particularly informative glimpse into how society in Ancient Greece functioned.
+Black-figure vase painting and Red-figure vase painting provide many surviving examples of what Greek painting was like.
+Some famous Greek wood panel painters mentioned in texts are Apelles, Zeuxis and Parrhasius.
+No examples of Ancient Greek panel painting survive, only written descriptions by their contemporaries or by later Romans.
 Zeuxis lived in 5–6 BC and was said to be the first to use sfumato.
 According to Pliny the Elder, the realism of his paintings was such that birds tried to eat the painted grapes.
-Apelles is described as the greatest painter of Antiquity for perfect technique in drawing, brilliant color and modeling.
+Apelles is described as the greatest painter of Antiquity for perfect technique in drawing, brilliant color, and modeling.